From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 Cons of Crowdfunding:

-❌ Can create emotional exhaustion—families must all the time share their struggles online.
+Can create emotional exhaustion—families must constantly share their struggles online.

-❌ Puts the burden on individuals, rather than tackling systemic issues in healthcare.
+Puts the burden on individuals, rather than addressing systemic issues in healthcare.

-How Can Community Involvement Shape what's next for Healthcare?
+How Can Community Involvement Shape the of Healthcare?

 One of the most powerful responses to Remi’s story was the overwhelming support from the community.
 From local fundraisers to social media campaigns, communities have stepped up to fill the void left by insurance companies.